What is a MiTM Attack?

 • DNS Spoofing: Attackers can compromise the Domain Name System (DNS) to redirect users to malicious websites.

-A MiTM attack is particularly dangerous because it exploits trust in communication protocols, making the breach undetectable to users.
-To prevent such attacks, organizations must enforce robust security measures and protocols.
+A MiTM attack is particularly dangerous because they exploit trust in communication protocols, often making the breach invisible to users.
+To prevent such threats, organizations must implement robust security measures, including encryption, secure authentication, and continuous network monitoring.

-One particularly concerning variant of a MiTM attack is the hardware-based approach, where rogue devices are used to infiltrate communication channels.
+One particularly concerning variant of a MiTM attack is the hardware-based approach, in which rogue devices infiltrate communication channels.
 These attacks require physical access to critical assets, such as Wi-Fi routers, network servers, or ATMs.
-This enables cyber attackers to attach rogue devices and initiate their malicious activities, compromising the integrity of the communication and potentially causing severe damage.
+This enables cyber attackers to attach rogue devices and initiate their malicious activities.
+By doing so, they compromise the integrity of communication and can cause significant damage.

-For instance, rogue USB devices disguised as legitimate hardware can be used to inject malicious code into systems.
-Attackers may also exploit compromised network cables or switches to facilitate their attacks, gaining unauthorized access to sensitive data or disrupting system operations.
+For example, rogue USB devices, disguised as legitimate hardware, can be used to inject malicious code into systems, effectively bypassing traditional cybersecurity defenses.
+Similarly, attackers may exploit compromised network cables or switches to gain unauthorized access to sensitive data or disrupt the functioning of critical systems.

-A notable example of a MiTM attack is the Black Box attack, which became well-known in 2017 and still poses a threat.
+A notable example of a MiTM attack involving hardware is the Black Box attack, which gained attention in 2017 and continues to pose a threat.
 In this attack, a rogue device is plugged into an ATM’s USB port, intercepting and altering communication between the ATM and cash dispenser.
 The consequences can be devastating, as the attacker can command the machine to dispense cash, causing substantial financial losses.

-Traditional security solutions often overlook physical layer visibility within the OSI model, creating a critical network assets visibility gap.
-This makes it essential for organizations to adopt proactive measures that address hardware-based threats.
-Unfortunately, conventional solutions such as Network Access Control (NAC), IDS, and EPS fail to cover the physical layer, allowing rogue devices to go undetected and leaving network assets vulnerable to hardware cyber-attacks.
+Traditional security solutions often overlook physical layer visibility within the OSI model, creating a critical gap in visibility for network assets.
+As a result, organizations are left vulnerable to hardware-based threats.
+Conventional solutions such as Network Access Control (NAC), Intrusion Detection Systems (IDS), and Endpoint Protection Systems (EPS) fail to cover the physical layer, allowing rogue devices to go undetected.

-A 2023 report revealed that, in the first half of the year, nearly all logical attacks on ATMs were MiTM attacks, resulting in losses exceeding $500,000.
+For example, a 2023 report revealed that nearly all logical attacks on ATMs in the first half of the year were Man-in-the-Middle (MiTM) attacks, resulting in losses exceeding $500,000.

-Sepio’s physical layer analysis generates Hardware DNA profiles for all known and shadow assets, significantly enhancing visibility and closing security gaps.
-By evaluating electrical, mechanical, and functional characteristics, this approach ensures impartial, objective assessments, eliminating misleading perceptions or behavioral assumptions.
-Sepio’s platform enables enterprises to accurately detect and identify assets, regardless of function or location, effectively eliminating network blind spots and bolstering overall cybersecurity.
+Sepio’s physical layer analysis addresses this issue by generating Hardware DNA profiles for all known and shadow assets.
+This significantly enhances visibility, closing security gaps and enabling enterprises to accurately detect and identify assets, no matter their function or location.
+By evaluating the electrical, mechanical, and functional characteristics of devices, Sepio’s approach ensures impartial, objective assessments, eliminating misleading perceptions or behavioral assumptions.
+This platform empowers organizations to eliminate network blind spots and bolster overall cybersecurity.

 How to Prevent a MiTM Attack

-A MiTM attack is a serious security threat.
-It can lead to the theft of sensitive information such as login credentials, personal data, and financial details.
-To defend against the insidiousness of MiTM attacks and the persistent risk of Black Box intrusions, Sepio offers an unparalleled solution.
-Sepio’s platform ensures comprehensive asset visibility.
-It detects all hardware devices—whether IT, OT, or IoT—leaving no assets undetected.
-This secures networks against potential threats.
+A MiTM attack is a severe security threat, capable of stealing sensitive information such as login credentials, personal data, and financial details.
+To prevent these types of attacks, Sepio offers an unparalleled solution that provides comprehensive asset visibility.
+By detecting all hardware devices, whether IT, OT, or IoT, Sepio ensures no assets are left undetected, securing networks against potential threats.

-Furthermore, Sepio’s Asset Risk Platform (ARM) provides robust policy enforcement mechanisms, allowing for comprehensive hardware access control.
-Through its rogue device mitigation feature, the solution instantly identifies and blocks unauthorized or malicious hardware, neutralizing potential MiTM attacks.
-By adopting a Zero Trust Architecture (ZTA), organizations can effectively thwart Black Box attacks and maintain the integrity of their communication channels.
+Sepio’s Asset Risk Management (ARM) platform further enhances security by implementing robust policy enforcement.
+Through its rogue device mitigation feature, ARM instantly identifies and blocks unauthorized or malicious hardware, neutralizing potential MiTM attacks.
+Additionally, adopting a Zero Trust Architecture (ZTA) allows organizations to effectively thwart Black Box attacks, ensuring the integrity of their communication channels.

 Sepio's Discovered Assets